Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Introduction

-\item[$\bullet$] We propose a flexible solution that utilizes moving drones traverse the large scale scenes to count and track unique pedestrians at video-level, which is a highly practical problem but has not to be solved.

-\item[$\bullet$] We introduce MovingDroneCrowd++, the largest and most challenging dataset consists of videos captured by moving drones in large-scale crowded scenes under various conditions, including varied shooting heights, angles, and lighting.
+\begin{itemize}[labelindent=0em] \item[$\bullet$] We introduce MovingDroneCrowd++, the largest and most challenging dataset to date specifically designed for video individual counting and tracking in large-scale crowded scenes captured by moving drones under diverse heights, angles, and lighting conditions.

-\item[$\bullet$] We propose GD\textsuperscript{3}A and DVTrack.
-Both are guided by pedestrian descriptor matching via optimal transport with the adaptive dustbin score.
-GD\textsuperscript{3}A decomposes the global density map into shared, inflow, and outflow density maps, while DVTrack derives instance-level associations through descriptor voting.
+\item[$\bullet$] We propose GD\textsuperscript{3}A, which enables efficient and accurate VIC in challenging moving-drone scenarios with dense crowds by decomposing global density maps in an interpretable manner.
+This decomposition is achieved through robust group-wise descriptor association built upon optimal transport with an adaptive dustbin score.